freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/open-source/open-source-newbie/index.md

 ## Lessons Learned

-Even though the above paragraph might seem a little off putting do not fret.
-Yes, Open Source Projects are nothing to take lightly its  a serious business.
-Take your time, read the documentation or readme's, do research, and never ever give up or stop learning.
+Even though the above paragraph might seem a little off putting, do not fret.
+Open Source Projects are nothing to take lightly, it's a serious business so take your time, read the documentation and readme's, do research, and never ever give up or stop learning.
 No matter if you are a beginner or a seasoned developer, there will always be something new to learn.

 ## Here are a couple of articles to keep you motivated:
 * [I made my first open source contribution within 200 days (and how you can too)](https://medium.freecodecamp.org/i-made-my-first-open-source-contribution-within-200-days-and-how-you-can-too-4d5bdbd63fad)